 We read about it every day, how industry after industry is being disrupted by digital ventures.
-How incumbents risk being overturned and therefore immediately need to step up digital innovation to fight the digital rebels.
-Equally, we are puzzled when we hear that some digital businesses are being sold for very high multiples despite operating in industries with low entry barriers, not monetizing the customer base and failing to turn a profit.
+How incumbents' risk being overturned and therefore immediately need to step up digital innovation to fight the digital rebels.
+Equally, we are puzzled when we hear that some digital businesses are being sold for very high multiples despite operating in industries with low entry barriers, not monetising the customer base and failing to turn a profit.

 Oleto Associates have studied more than 50 digital businesses, most of which were founded over the last 10-15 years.
 These businesses were founded as "pure play" digital businesses, using a digital platform as an integral part of their operations, some delivering physical products or services.
 We share a selection of our findings in this article.

 We found that nine models represent the business models the players explicitly or implicitly use.
-While many of the digital businesses are valued very high, a large portion of the digital start-ups are unsound businesses with the current business model they use.
+While many of the digital businesses are valued very high, a large portion of the digital startups are unsound businesses with the current business model they use.
 Many hope to be rescued through, e.g., new investments, acquisitions or by later finding a better business model.

-It is highly beneficial for both for start-ups, investors and incumbents to understand these business models and how to exploit them to their advantage.
+It is highly beneficial for both for startups, investors and incumbents to understand these business models and how to exploit them to their advantage.

-The value of a digital business
+The Value of a Digital Business

-The principles for valuating a digital business are in principle, or at least should be, the same as for a physical business, which is the net present value of the expected future discounted cash flow plus the options value potential (see exhibit 1).
+The principles for evaluating a digital business are in principle, or at least should be, the same as for a physical business, which is the net present value of the expected future discounted cash flow plus the options value potential (see exhibit 1).
 However, the level of certainty and the weight between these two value components play out completely differently for digital businesses making them much more difficult to evaluate.

 Exhibit 1: The value components of a digital business

 The performance of the existing business reflects the ability to create financial value and value to customers in the existing business model, which tells us something about the uniqueness of the products and services provided.